jimhigson/oboe.js-dissertation/main/main.md

 Supporting only XHR as a transport unfortunately means that on older browsers which do not fire progress events (see section
 \ref{xhrsandstreaming}) a progressive conceptualisation of the data transfer is not possible.
-I will not be using streaming workarounds such as push tables because this would create a client which is unable to connect to the majority of REST services.
+Streaming workarounds such as push tables will not be used because they would result in a client which is unable to connect to the majority of REST services.
 Degrading gracefully, the best compatible behaviour is to wait until the document completes and then interpret the whole content as if it were streamed.
 Because nothing is